marksparkza/jschon/CONTRIBUTING.md

     --testsuite-formats             Include format tests

-So, for example, you can run the full 2020-12 test suite, including optional and format tests (which Jschon does not currently support), by typing:
+So, for example, you can run the full 2020-12 test suite, including optional and format tests (which jschon does not currently support), by typing:

     pytest tests/test_suite.py --testsuite-version=2020-12 --testsuite-optionals --testsuite-formats